rtnthakur/CVE/PHPGurukul/Park-Ticketing-Management-System-Project/add-foreigner-ticket-html-injection.md

 ---

-**Note**: Always ensure systems are updated and follow secure coding practices to prevent such vulnerabilities.
+**Note**: Always update systems and follow secure coding practices to prevent such vulnerabilities.